 It should be fine to not feed this philodendron.
 But you can use a balanced feed, well diluted, in the spring and summer months to promote growth if you like.

 When To Repot A Philodendron Spiritus Sancti

-Repot it once a year, keep the medium light and airy, the roots want to sit in airy compost, not heavy wet and waterlogged soil.
+Repot it once a year, keep the potting medium light and airy, the roots want to sit in airy compost, not heavy wet waterlogged soil.

 The philodendron spiritus sancti likes to be really humid, 70% or even more.
 Keep the air moist, or keep it in a relatively humid part of the home.